 My introduction to the Football Manager online community came through FMWEC, where I was fortunate to be selected to participate in the first ever Football Manager World E-Sports Championship (organised by the legends at Bidstack).
 I managed to top my group of this epic 64 man competition winning 3 games out of 3, eventually crashing out to @AccessEuphoria in the last 16.
 It was here that I met 63 other FM fanatics many of whom are huge contributors to the FM community (including eventual winner Daniel Fry aka @fryman7) – I also had the privilege of meeting arguably the greatest CM/FM legend of all time, the legend that is Cherno Samba (@samgerfc) – an FM milestone that was only topped by a visit to the Sports Interactive offices at the end of 2018, the home of Football Manager.

-Since then I have really enjoyed getting more involved in the FM Community, playing in a few online tournaments (winning the FM Premier League in 2019!) and primarily blogging throughout FM19 (Tenerife), FM20 (Newcastle and Greuther Furth), FM21 (Angers SCO) as well as a number of general interest FM articles which I have published on WeStreamFM.com – check out the site for loads more quality FM content.
+Since then I have really enjoyed getting more involved in the FM Community, playing in a few online tournaments (winning the FM Premier League in 2019!) and primarily blogging throughout FM19 (Tenerife), FM20 (Newcastle and Greuther Furth), FM21 (Angers SCO) as well as a number of general interest FM articles which I have published on WeStreamFM.com and for Football Manager’s The Byline.